About me

 Synthese topical collection

-Guest editors: James Openshaw; Kourken Michaelian; Denis Perrin.
+Guest editors: James Openshaw (lead); Kourken Michaelian; Denis Perrin.

 The topical collection can be found here.